labbsr0x/goh/README.md

-# gohooks
+# Goh
-Utility lib for writing web hooks
+Utility lib for writing extremely simple webhooks in go.